 One feature that both these printers benefit from is digital shredding.
 This automatically fragments data once the relevant card has been printed, ensuring no data card be recovered should the printer fall into the wrong hands.

 3. Connectivity, compatibility and usability

 The Magicard 300 and 600 are both 100% compatible with Windows systems including 7, 8 and 10 (32 and 64bit).
 They are also two of the relatively few Mac-compatible ID card printers, working with macOS X systems of 10.9.0 onwards.

 They are both exceptionally easy to set up within just a few minutes via an Ethernet connection.
 However, the 300 misses out on Wifi connectivity.
 This makes the 600 the better bet if you’re looking for a portable and adaptable machine that can be moved around a workplace with minimal fuss.

 4. Appearance and dimensions

 The Magicard 300 and Magicard 600 both look deceptively similar, and as you might suspect their dimensions are almost identical.
 The 600 is the larger machine, however, but it’s still only a few centimetres longer than the 300.

 As standard, the Magicard 300 comes in a singular white colour, while the 600 is marked out by a two-tone white/grey effect.
 Both will fit in well on any desk and not look out of place.

 In short, both will fit on an office desk with room to spare.
 If you’ll be moving the printer around a lot though, the 600 might be the better choice; it’s 4.7kg, while the 300 comes in at almost 5kg overall.

 Magicard 300 vs Magicard 600: Which one is right for you?

 So, Magicard 300 vs Magicard 600.
 Which one wins?
 Both these printers are great for those needing to produce large volumes of cards.
 When it comes to price, the Magicard 300 costs from £699.99 ex.
-VAT, while the 600 comes in at around £350 more than the 300 (before any options are added).
+VAT, while the 600 comes in at a price tag from £995 ex.
+VAT.